Floor-Ground | Commonly Confused Words

 etymology

-• Ground usually refers to the surface of the earth outside or beneath a building.
+• Ground usually relates to the surface of the Earth outside, like dirt or grass.

 © 2025 Lithium Lab Pte Ltd